OUR TEAM

 Susan Roy

-Susan G. Roy is a seasoned immigration attorney with a distinguished career spanning roles in both public service and private practice.
-She began her legal journey through the Department of Justice Attorney General Honors Program, later serving as an Immigration Judge in Newark, NJ, and as an Assistant Chief Counsel and National Security Attorney for Immigration and Customs Enforcement.
-Currently, Susan owns a law firm specializing in complex immigration cases.
+Currently, Ms. Roy owns a law firm specializing in complex immigration cases.
 A leader in the legal community, she is a Past Chair of the NJ Chapter of the American Immigration Lawyers Association (AILA) and has contributed to over 90 amici curiae briefs as a member of the Round Table of Former Immigration Judges.
-Recognized for her advocacy and expertise, Susan has received numerous awards, served as an adjunct professor at prestigious law schools, and continues to mentor attorneys while educating on critical immigration and litigation issues.
+Recognized for her advocacy and expertise, Ms. Roy has received numerous awards, served as an adjunct professor at prestigious law schools, and continues to mentor attorneys while educating on critical immigration and litigation issues.

 Enes Hajdarpasic